algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technical_specifications.md

 // TODO: add photo of the PMOD connector

+Board specifications can be found in appendix [here].
+Board schematics can be found in appendix [here].

 #### B) Setup
 To use the board a configuration of the computer is required.
 The tutorial can be found [here](https://nandland.com/set-up-apio-fpga-build-and-program/).